peterwittek/peterwittek.com/content/acm-wants-you-to-be-spied-on.md

 Title: ACM wants you to be spied on
 Date: 2013-08-12 02:32
 Author: Peter
-Category: Uncategorized
+Category: Espionage
+Tags: Espionage
 Slug: acm-wants-you-to-be-spied-on

 I am a fortunate person: I do not use Apple or Microsoft products, and my use of Google is limited to their scholarly services.
 My pattern of using Facebook is under strict control.
-Hence the NSA scandal left me relatively unscathed: perhaps there are still bits of my personal data that NSA does not have yet.
+Hence the NSA scandal left me relatively unscathed: perhaps there are still bits of my personal data that the NSA does not have yet.
 At least this is what I thought.

-ACM membership comes with a forwarding email address, which is useful if you anticipate frequent changes of affiliation and you want to maintain a professional and permanent email address.
+The ACM membership comes with a forwarding email address, which is useful if you anticipate frequent changes of your affiliation and you want to maintain a professional and permanent email address.
 ACM applies spam filtering before the mails are forwarded -- a commendable act given the sheer volume of academic spam.
 Unfortunately ACM outsourced filtering to